 |#14 tie||CACREP, APA||55%||No||$278|

-Profiles of Traditional School Counseling Programs
+Select School Counseling Degree Programs

 Loyola University Maryland offers two 48-credit hour pathways towards earning a master’s in school counseling: a thesis-based Master of Arts (MA) in School Counseling and a Master of Education (M.Ed.) in School Counseling in which students take two electives (six credit hours) in lieu of a thesis.
 Both the M.Ed. and MA include a 100-hour practicum as well as a 600-hour internship, and both programs lead to school counselor licensure in Maryland.
 The MA thesis is particularly designed for those who wish to become practitioner-researchers and/or are considering doctoral study.
 Other than the thesis or electives, all other courses between the two tracks are the same and include titles such as Research and Evaluation in Counseling, Human Growth and Development, and Cross-Cultural Counseling.
 While the degree cannot be completed online, some courses are available in a hybrid format, potentially reducing required travel to campus.